Trojan3877/-Hierarchical-Language-Model/README.md

 This repository is intentionally built to meet or exceed L6–L7 expectations at companies like Microsoft, Amazon, Google, Meta, OpenAI, DeepMind, Tesla, Waymo, and Stripe.

-🏗️ System Architecture (AI-Generated)
+ System Architecture

-📷 Architecture Diagram (PNG)
+📷 Architecture Diagram

-Upload this file to /docs/architecture.png and embed it as shown below.

 docs/architecture.png